deantorkelson/spotify-accessor-for-metadata/README.md

 ### View My Listening Habits
 - Display to the user their favorite tracks and artists

-## Planned application features

-- See [issues](https://github.com/deantorkelson/spotify-accessor-for-metadata/issues) for what's in store!

 ## Notes about this project
 - Sample data: